I was advised today by my mortgage adviser that my Thirsk property lawyer is not on the lender Solicitor panel. What can I do to check?

-I decided to have a survey carried out on a house in Thirsk ahead of instructing solicitors.
-I have been told that there is a flying freehold aspect to the house.
-The surveyor has said that some banks tend refuse to grant a mortgage on such a premises.
+I opted to have a survey completed on a house in Thirsk ahead of appointing lawyers.
+I have been advised that there is a flying freehold aspect to the house.
+Our surveyor advised that some banks may not issue a loan on such a house.

-It varies from the lender to lender.
-HSBC has different requirements for example to Halifax.
-Should you wish to telephone us we can investigate further with the appropriate mortgage company.
-If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Thirsk.
-Conveyancing will be smoother if you use a solicitor in Thirsk especially if they are acquainted with such properties in Thirsk.
+It depends who your proposed lender is.
+Santander has different instructions for example to Nationwide.
+If you call us we can look into this further with the appropriate lender.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Thirsk.
+Conveyancing may be slightly more expensive based on your lender's requirements.

 Do I need to be suspicious by brokers that I am dealing with are recommending a web based conveyancing firm as opposed to a local Thirsk conveyancing firm?

 As is the case with lots of service providers, often referrals from connections can be most helpful.
 Nevertheless there are lots of players in a conveyancing deal; estate agents, mortgage brokers and banks might all recommend lawyers to use.
 On occasion the solicitors might be known to one of the organisations as experts in their field, but occasionally there exists a commercial relationship behind the endorsement.
 You have the discretion to choose your own lawyer.
 Don't forget that many banks have an approved list of conveyancers you are obliged to use for the lender aspect of your home move.